andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 # Scrapping Product Data

-The implementation of the bot is entirely up to your preference - it could take the form of a desktop application, a cloud service, or even a simple script.
-In this post, I'm primarily focused on sharing the code for data scraping.
+The implementation of the bot is entirely up to your preference; it could take the form of a desktop application, a cloud service, or even a simple script.
+In this post, I am primarily focused on sharing the code for data scraping.
 The rest of the implementation is your playground!
+However, I would like to share my own implementation, which was developed in the form of a Python desktop app: https://github.com/andresromerodev/amazon-product-reports.

 ## Configuring the Project

 Incorporating Selenium and BeautifulSoup into your project is a straightforward process.
 You can add them using pip and download the Chrome web driver (or the driver for your preferred browser), storing it in the base folder of your project.
+If your goal is to run this in the cloud and you don't have a graphic user interface I recommend you to use a headless web drivers.

 ```bash
 pip install selenium beautifulsoup4